Studying in New Zealand from Togo: Guide for Togo Students

 - Health and travel insurance

-- A chest X-ray or medical certificate for programmes longer than 24 months
+- A medical certificate for programmes longer than 24 months

-Tuition fees for international students at New Zealand universities range from approximately NZD 22,000 to NZD 38,000 per year, depending on the programme and level of study.
-Auckland Royal Academy offers competitive fees within this range and has a scholarship programme that distributes over NZD 2 million annually — including awards available to students from Togo.
+Tuition fees for international students at Auckland Royal Academy range from approximately NZD 22,000 to NZD 34,000 per year, depending on programme and level of study — competitive within the New Zealand university sector.

 Monthly living costs in Auckland typically run between NZD 1,200 and NZD 1,800, covering accommodation, food, transport and everyday expenses.
-Students on a student visa are permitted to work up to 20 hours per week during term time, which many students from Togo use to supplement their budget.
+Students on a student visa are permitted to work up to 20 hours per week during term time.

 Life as a Student from Togo in Auckland

-The transition to university life in Auckland is easier than many students from Togo expect.
-The university has a dedicated international student office, and orientation programmes are designed to help new students settle in quickly.
-Housing options include on-campus halls, homestay with a local family, and private rentals — all of which can be arranged before you arrive.
+The transition to university life in Auckland is smoother than most students from Togo expect.
+ARA has a dedicated international student office and structured orientation programmes to help new students settle in quickly.

 What Comes After Graduation